Are you curious about the life of a dental assistant? Are you wondering if it’s the right career move for you?

 As the workday comes to a close, spend time helping the front desk staff in their duties.
 This involves filing away patient records and contacting patients to confirm future appointments.
 Also, restock supplies for the next day and process orders for needed equipment.

 A dental assistant salary in Cincinnati, OH, ranges between $34,368 – $43,004, with an average of $38,754.
-Many factors contribute to the salary, one of which is your experience in the profession.
+Many factors contribute to the salary, one of which is your experience as a dental assistant.
 The dental assistant’s hourly pay starts as low as $12 with an average of $16.52 an hour.

 Keep in mind the salary, and hourly rate varies depending on where you’re hired as well.
 So, working full-time is beneficial.
 You’ll receive health benefits, PTO, more pay, and gain more experience than if you chose part-time or temporary.